UPDATED: 6 OCTOBER 2017

 As well as all the rides, make sure you spend some time admiring the details of Miniland which is maintained daily by a model-making team and uses over 40 million LEGO bricks.

-The recently opened Heartlake City, which celebrates the LEGO Friends range, has proved popular.
+Also recently opened is Heartlake City, which celebrates the LEGO Friends range, has proved popular.

 Need to know!